Sensor Allocation and Online-Learning-based Path Planning for Maritime Situational Awareness Enhancement: A Multi-Agent Approach: Conclusion

 \section{Conclusion}

 In this paper, we have shown a sensor allocation and path planning approach to enhance the awareness of multiple targets in maritime situations.
 Here, the number of available sensors is lower than the number of targets while their FOV and detection range are limited.
 An optimization problem is formulated to distribute multiple sensors and plan paths for these sensors over a time horizon.
 Due to the complexity and large search space of this problem, we cope with it by developing two separate algorithms: a sensor allocation algorithm and a distributed path planning algorithm.
 The former relies on the sensor-target distance and the duration that targets have not been observed to allocate the sensors.
 The latter allows each camera to individually plan its trajectory to observe the targets.

-Our experimental results show that our proposed work is efficient to minimize the duration to achieve situational awareness improvement under~several~different~scenarios.
+Our experimental results show that compared to the existing solution, SAPP is efficient to minimize the duration to achieve situational awareness improvement under several different scenarios.